InternLM/lmdeploy/docs/en/benchmark/profile_triton_server.md

 - `--concurrency`

   It represents the number of request threads with default value 32.
 Requests of concurrent threads will be batched by the inference engine.
-Its value should not exceed the number of inference instances in the api_server.
+  It is recommended that `concurrency` does not exceed the `max_batch_size` in `config.ini`, nor should it exceed the number of inference instances in `triton_models`.
   Otherwise, the excess requests will wait in the inference queue.

+  The configuration item for the number of inference instances is `instance_group`, which is located in the file `{model_path}/triton_models/interactive/config.pbtxt`, and the default is 48.

 - `--num-prompts`